anthinkingcoder/zy-fetch/README.md

 ```

 ## transformResponse
-you can set responseType and transformResponse to auto transformResponse, like this,
+you can set responseType and transformResponse to auto transformResponse, like this
 ```js
 import 'zy-fetch'
 fetch.get('/mock/city.json', {